keerthanavoffl/Decode_labs/README.md

 ---

 # License

-This repository is maintained for educational and internship purposes.
+This repository is maintained for educational, learning, and internship purposes.